 Difference Between Computer Glasses and Reading Glasses

 These glasses work to reduce eye strain while you’re performing different tasks.
-But even though they do similar jobs, they do them differently.
+However, even though they perform similar jobs, they do so in different ways.

 Other than that, reading glasses help reduce headaches from straining to read.
 Computer glasses and office glasses can help you focus better while minimizing symptoms of eye strain or dry eye while looking at screens all day.